l2dy-sonarcloud/MacThrottle/README.md

 ### Temperature Reading

-MacThrottle displays CPU temperature alongside thermal pressure using two methods:
+MacThrottle displays temperature alongside thermal pressure.
+Reported temperature is the maxmium of all CPU/GPU core temperatures.

+It's using two methods:

 #### SMC (Primary)

 The **System Management Controller (SMC)** is a hardware chip in every Mac that manages thermal sensors, fans, and power.
 MacThrottle reads directly from the SMC via IOKit to get actual CPU core temperatures.

-- Reads chip-specific sensor keys (different for M1, M2, M3)
+- Reads chip-specific sensor keys (different for M1, M2, M3, etc)
 - Provides accurate per-core temperature readings
 - Based on the approach used by [Stats](https://github.com/exelban/stats)